 She is leading creative sessions on our Time & Tide participatory arts project.

 Mark grew up in Leicester, where he went on to work for major advertising and marketing studios as a graphic designer.
 Mark moved to the Isle of Wight in 2006, and is now working in a freelance capacity.

 Island life allows Mark to develop his love of mixed media art and photography, drawing inspiration whilst walking the dog.

 Mark's versatility allows him to teach with various organisations, including Independent Arts.
 He offers a range of design and photography-based sessions, which can really stimulate the creative mind in all of us.

 I am delighted to be delivering arts and crafts sessions for Independent Arts, as well as reminiscence sessions.

-For general enquiries, or to discuss your requirements, please
+For prices and to discuss your requirements, please contact us